bom-d-van/bom-d-van.github.io/talks/my-go-graphite-changes.md

 * Out of order
 * Rewrite

-Trie+NFA/DFA index solution is being used
+Trie+NFA/DFA index solution made it to our production!

 ---

-# Restropection
+# Retro

+* Special thanks to Alexey Zhiltsov (best sysadmin) and our Graphite team!
+* It was a great learning journey developing the two new features!